-Briefly descri ibe how the The City participates in ongoing coordination with Agency/Grou up/Organization was this agency to address the unmet affordable consulted.
-W /hat are the anticipated housing needs of residents, particularly in relation outcomes of the consultation or areas for to multi-family development and financing as well improved co ordination? as homeownership strategies.
+The City participates in ongoing coordination with this agency to address the unmet affordable housing needs of residents, particularly in relation to multi-family development and financing as well as homeownership strategies.
 Staff from this agency and City staff have met regularly to discuss these strategies and jointly implement an ongoing process to provide local support for SAIL/4% HTC applications to FHFC.
 Staff from this organization participates on the Homeless Task Force Housing Subcommittee.